GDC talks with ‘Destinations Career Academy of Colorado’ to learn about local learning opportunities for kids

 Sponsored Segment by Destination Career Academy of Colorado

 When we talk back to school, you probably picture students heading back to the classroom, but there are plenty of different options for learning!
-K-12 powered schools provide an online option with innovative technology, inspiring teachers, and a dynamic, interactive curriculum, so students can thrive, find their passion, and learn at the pace that’s right for them.
+K-12 powered schools provide an online option with innovative technology, inspiring teachers, and a dynamic, interactive curriculum.

 GDC spoke with Hunter Stafford, a social studies and outdoor leadership instructor with ‘Destinations Career Academy of Colorado,’ to learn more about the wonderful programs they have to offer kids in our local community.